 Documents for download

-Seminarlanguage is German.
-Lectures and discussions held in English will be simultaneously translated.
+Seminarlanguage is German and English.
+Some lectures & discussions will be simultaneously translated.

-Dr. Klaus Rückert, Dr. Gerda Mehta, Iris Rückert-Possél, Dr. Silvia Michal-Misak,
+Dr. Klaus Rückert, Dr. Gerda Mehta, Valerie Rückert, Iris Rückert-Possél,

 Linzer Straße 429, A-1140 Wien